alefore/weblog/software-correctness.md

 Source: Paul Saffo, HBR: Six Rules for Effective Forecasting

+#### Hash collisions

+Hash collisions can be an important source of security vulnerabilities or errors.
+Programmers assume a good distribution of values over the set of possible outputs; when this assumption fails, software may misbehave.

+##### Hash Collisions: Effects

+The most obvious effects of hash collisions would be:

+* Degradation in algorithms.
+The canonical example is an imbalanced hash-table that starts exhibiting linear (rather than constant) access runtime complexity.

+* Potential privacy/security violations.

+  * One example where I had to consider this very carefully was in a generic key-value caching system that's widely used at Google as a pass-through cache for RPCs.
+This system stores a hash of the keys as 128 bit hashes (rather than storing the full key).
+This yields significant memory savings (because the keys can be very large), but a hash collision could be
+    disastruous: it could mean that the wrong data would be served for a given request.
+We've had to analyze the tradeoffs very carefully here, and have had to revisit this decision many times throughout the years (as systems with different characteristics deploy this caching system).

 #### Unhandled Corner Cases

 Corner cases are a common source of software failures.
 Because, by definition,